satyam-umrao/Weather-app/README.md

 ## 🤝 Contributing

-Feel free to fork this repository, submit issues, or create pull requests to help improve the app!
+Submit your issues, or create pull requests to help improve the app!

 ---